radutomy/VSRemoteDebugger/README.md

 	Set the private key on the local machine as `~\.ssh\id_rsa`.
 	Set the public key on the remote machine as `~/.ssh/authorized_keys`.

+- Make sure that the remote machine has a user able to run non-shell commands without a password.
+This is already configured on a RPi.

 Make sure the keys are working before proceeding!!
 - Install this extension